Kentico/KInspector/docs/index.md

 ## Introduction to Version 4

-Version 4 is a complete rewrite of the tool.
+Version 4 is a complete rewrite of the tool in .NET Core and Vue.
 We wanted to create a better, more flexible codebase for both the front and back ends.

-> Version 4 is currently ALPHA and we're still porting reports.
+Version 4 is currently **ALPHA**:

->
+- Not all reports are migrated.
+- Some reports may still be revised to show more useful results.
+- Core functionality is being added and internal API may change without notice.

-> If you need a report that hasn't been migrated yet, please use [the latest release of V3](https://github.com/Kentico/KInspector/releases) or consider porting it and submitting a PR!
+If you need a report that hasn't been migrated yet, please use [the last release of V3](https://github.com/Kentico/KInspector/releases) or consider migrating it and submitting a pull request!

 ## Contributing

 Want to improve Kentico Inspector?
 Great!

-Read the [contributing guidelines](https://github.com/Kentico/KInspector/blob/master/CONTRIBUTING.md) and then [check out the open issues](https://github.com/Kentico/KInspector/issues) (especially issues marked as **[good first issue](https://github.com/Kentico/KInspector/labels/good%20first%20issue)**) to get started.
+Read the [contributing guidelines](https://github.com/Kentico/KInspector/blob/master/CONTRIBUTING.md) and then [check out the open issues](https://github.com/Kentico/KInspector/issues) (especially **[good first issues](https://github.com/Kentico/KInspector/labels/good%20first%20issue)**) to get started.

-If anything feels wrong or incomplete, please let us know.
+If anything feels wrong or incomplete, **please let us know**.
 Create a new [issue](https://github.com/Kentico/KInspector/issues/new) or submit a [pull request](https://help.github.com/articles/using-pull-requests/).